Best Surf Casting Rods for Southern California

 Buy it on Amazon

 When you’re specifically targeting large halibut, bat rays, or sharks from the surf, you need more rod.
 The Prevail III in 11-foot medium-heavy gives you the power to throw heavy rigs (2–6 oz sinkers) and the backbone to fight big fish in current.
 The extra length helps punch casts through wind, and the graphite composite blank keeps it from feeling like a telephone pole.
-Also the right choice for soaking live bait on a Carolina rig in heavy surf where a lighter rod would get pushed around.
+Also the right call for soaking live bait on a Carolina rig in heavy surf where a lighter rod would get pushed around.
 Pair with a Saragosa 6000 or Penn Spinfisher VII 5500 for a setup that handles anything the beach throws at you.

-Best for Finesse: St. Croix Mojo Surf 10’6″ Medium-Light
+Best Finesse: St. Croix Mojo Surf 10’6″ Medium-Light

 Buy it on Amazon

-Corbina and barred perch anglers — this one’s for you.
+Corbina and barred perch anglers, this one’s for you.
 The lighter power lets you feel every bump on the bottom and detect the delicate take of a cruising corbina.
 It’s a premium graphite blank with a smooth moderate-fast action that loads beautifully for underhand casts with light swimbaits and Carolina rigs.
 At 10’6″, it’s long enough for good casting distance but not so long that you sacrifice sensitivity.
 Not the rod for heavy sinker rigs or large fish, but unmatched for light-line surf work with 10–15lb braid and 8–12lb fluoro leader.
 Pair with a BG MQ 4000 or Spinfisher 4500 for a light, balanced finesse setup.

-Best Two-Piece Travel Rod: Tsunami Airwave Elite 10′ Medium-Fast
+Best Travel: Tsunami Airwave Elite 10′ Medium-Fast

 Buy it on Amazon